PabloCorso/eol-decentralized-cup/scripts/results/doubleExhaustive.md

   ### Summary with all finishes
   This takes into account all times finished from all kuskis.
 Max.
 10.000 results per level.
-  Rank is equal to the sum of all unique non shadow times.
+  Rank is equal to the sum of all unique non shadow times that are under 2 times the best time.
   <table>
   <thead>
     <tr>